 I was now navigating between the overlapping worlds of rationality and irrationality on a daily basis and rather unsure of quite what to make of it.
 Much of my reality still involves the irrational—that is certain with mindful observation.
 So the questions beckoned: Was the irrational world, my new enemy?
 Did the rational world provide me with all the tools needed to traverse the challenges of my life?
 These were the pressing questions that needed answers.

-The first stop on this journey of mine began in the fascinating realms of psychology—where I began researching the human mind and her common habit of perceptual failures.
+The first stop on this journey of mine began in the fascinating realms of psychology—where I began researching the human mind and its common perceptual failures.
 Some of you would have witnessed my findings expressed via the Cognitive Bias Field Manual and my introductory piece on Cognitive Dissonance.

 To justify a potential war with the irrational world, I needed to understand the essence of why a person becomes irrational in this game to begin with.
 As a frequent victim to irrationality, I had my suspicions—but no finer place seemed more suitable to begin this questioning of mine than the exploration of cognitive bias—those mental shortcuts that have served our ancestors admirably for countless millennia, that often leads one to form irrational outcomes.